-Mrs Howarth, Mrs Bourne, Mrs Hall
+Mrs Howarth and Mrs Bourne

-Is there a HSC examination for this course?
+Do I have to have an HSC examination for this course?
 No. It is the student's assessment mark that is recorded on the HSC.
-This is comprised of assessment tasks and exams and including a variety of written and practical tasks - 50% knowledge, 50% skills.
+This is comprised of exams and including a variety of written and practical tasks - 50% knowledge, 50% skills.